 [Looking back down the access gully towards Mount Weed - distant peaks now covered in smoke.]

-[Heading north up broken terrain up to the high terrain around the glacier.]
+[Heading north up broken terrain up to the high terrain around the glacier.
+This is the lower slope of Porcupine Peak.]

 [Looking back down the impressive access gully with Weed still showing off it's east and north faces. ++]

 [We get our first views of Quill rising through the thick smoke over the glacier.
 Many hours to go before we're even on the easy south scree slopes yet.
-The intervening scree summit obvious at center.]
+The intervening scree summit of Porcupine NE2 obvious at center.
+At this point we are actually standing on Porcupine Peak which we didn't realize until much later.]

 I was in my approach shoes for the day while Phil was carrying boots for use with crampons and wearing light runners everywhere else.
 I've discovered that for low-angle snow and ice, I can use my aluminum crampons with my approach shoes, saving me the weight and discomfort of full shank boots.
 After donning crampons, we started out along the glacier towards a significant intervening scree summit in between the glacier and Quill.
 Thankfully the glacier was very tame, only a few small crevasses were found by probing carefully with our hiking poles, before long we were on bare ice with clear visibility of any other holes around us.
 We were cautious with our route, sticking to low-angle terrain and easily accessing solid rock on the eastern edge of the glacier against the west edge of the intervening scree summit at around 11:30, already over 4.5 hours from the road.
 We enjoyed the ice-cold, fresh water running off the ice and the interesting views on the edge of the glacier.